lavedon/StarFleet-2-Tutorial-Notes/Star Fleet 2/post-tutorial-tips.md

 Since the first few star systems you visit will probably be unknown before you arrive, set your second target near the edge of the System Map.

 Then, if there is nothing in the system worth exploring, it takes only a short time to leave.
-Also, if you arrive in the system and the only planet is on the other side of the System Map, it’s quicker'to jump to a nearby star system and target the planet from there, rather than navigating across the system at 0.9.
+Also, if you arrive in the system and the only planet is on the other side of the System Map, it’s quicker to jump to a nearby star system and target the planet from there, rather than navigating across the system at 0.9.

 ## PROBE REPORTS

 ‘Enemy activity’ can mean a number of things — an enemy ship in the system, enemy on a planet, or an enemy starbase.
 If you get an 'enemy activity’ report, form a theory and test it.
 If the system has no planets, that cuts out the second possibility and makes a starbase probable (frustrated players of mission 1D please note).

 But it may not he a starbase.
 It may be a UGA trick which has frustrated many players.
 It works like this.
 You get a report of enemy activity from a probe, race to the system and explore it, only to find nothing there.
 You call up the probes control and find that enemy activity is still reported.
 Either the enemy ship is deliberately keeping its distance (your LRS only scans 20x20 whereas a System Map covers an area 80x80) or there is something strange going on.
-Players above the rank of Altern can put their escorts in system search, but what if the search reveals nothing yetthe probe still reports enemy activity?
+Players above the rank of Altern can put their escorts in system search, but what if the search reveals nothing yet the probe still reports enemy activity?

 The answer is to go to the corners of the star system, so that your LRS actually covers an area outside the System Map.
 Sometimes enemy ships, especially scouts, lurk there.
-Don’t forget, you can move beyOnd the edge of a star system - and if you can, so can the UGA!
+Don’t forget, you can move beyond the edge of a star system - and if you can, so can the UGA!
 Scouts are the easiest enemy ships to kill (though you rarely actually catch sight of them), but you must decide whether it is worth your time to explore these remote areas.
 If you are after larger prey, it probably isn’t.

 The ability of probes to give information about enemy ship movements makes them useful even in long missions, after most or all systems have been mapped.
 Note that a probe will report an enemy ship entering a system, but not one leaving it (the same as an established base).
 A probe can’t provide as much information as a base, but can be used in systems where you can’t send a landing party, such as a system containing no planets or only a class G planet which you suspect also has a starbase.